2003, Ph.D. Duke University (Islamic Studies and the History of Religions)

 1995, M.A.
 University of Wisconsin-Madison (South Asian Studies)

 1991, B.A.
 University of Puget Sound, summa cum laude (History and Asian Studies)

-Cyber Sufis: Virtual Expressions of the American Muslim Experience (Oxford: Oneworld Publications; forthcoming, spring 2019).
+Cyber Sufis: Virtual Expressions of the American Muslim Experience (Oxford: Oneworld Publications, 2019).

 Editor, Piety, Politics and Everyday Ethics in Southeast Asian Islam: Beautiful Behavior (London: Bloomsbury Publishing, 2019)

 Islamic Sufism Unbound: Politics and Piety in Twenty-First Century Pakistan (New York: Palgrave Macmillan, 2007).
 Paperback edition, September 2009.

 "Sufi Cyberscapes: The Inayati Order in the Virtual Ecosystem of American Islam."
 In Words of Experience: Translating Islam With Carl W. Ernst, eds.
 Ilyse Mogenstein Fuerst and Brannon Wheeler (Sheffield: Equinox Publishing, forthcoming): 1-26.